 Weather conditions eyed in Kobe Bryant helicopter crash, officials say

-CALABASAS, CALIF-- Officials in Los Angeles said late Sunday that dense fog in Southern California likely played a role in the deadly crash in Calabasas that claimed the lives of nine people, including NBA great Kobe Bryant and his teenage daughter.
+CALABASAS, Calif. — Officials in Los Angeles said late Sunday that dense fog in Southern California likely played a role in the deadly crash in Calabasas that claimed the lives of nine people, including NBA great Kobe Bryant and his teenage daughter.

 STARS PAY TRIBUTE TO NBA LEGEND

-The Los Angeles Times reported that several experts pointed to the poor flying conditions in the area and said it will likely play a key part in the investigation.
+Several experts pointed to the poor flying conditions in the area and said fog will likely play a key part in the investigation, the Los Angeles Times reported.
 Dense fog covered the area and continued to hang low on the Santa Monica mountain range hours after the crash.

 MEMORABLE QUOTES FROM SUPERSTAR